Tour the Warehouse

 A new Warehouse was built in 2003, where all facets of the business reside.

-The facility is 100,000sq feet on 13 acres of land where an additional 30,000sq ft of land behind the Warehouse that is prepared for future growth some day.
-We are centrally located in our selling territory with the longest travel time being about 45 minutes.
+The facility is 135,000sq feet on 13 acres of land.
+We are centrally located in our selling territory with the longest travel time being about 60 minutes in any direction.

-The 40,000sqsq foot expansion on the North side of the warehouse is complete!
-The new space adds 30,000sq feet of temperature controlled beer floor space, 7,500sq foot keg cooler to the back of the warehouse and a new cold docking space to load beer right into the keg cooler from the trucks.
+The 35,000sqsq foot expansion on the North side of the warehouse is complete!
+The new space adds 25,000sq feet of temperature controlled beer floor space, 7,500sq foot keg cooler to the back of the warehouse and 2,500sq feet of cold docking space to load beer right into the keg cooler from the trucks.

 - Beer Room